krishpatel1077/CS3013_A01_2022_KP_Project0/README.md

 printf: #include <stdio.h>

 -g Produces debugging information in the operating system's native format (stabs, COFF, XCOFF, or DWARF).
 GDB can work with this debugging information

+View Script on project0_s3.txt

+STEP 4:

+after running the gdb, the debugger determined that the error was in line 7 strncpy(buffer, "Hello World!", 14);